Maxattax97/flotilla/README.md

 as `postgres/nextcloud.dump`, backs up the Nextcloud bind mounts and compose configuration directly, then restarts the stopped Nextcloud containers.

+The backup runs from systemd as root, so it does not use a normal user's `~/.ssh/config`.
+Put SSH routing details for `bastion` in `/opt/flotilla/config/borg/ssh_config`; for example, set `HostName` to a local DNS name, a private FQDN, or an IP address reachable from Entourage.

 Installed systemd units:

 - `flotilla-borg-nextcloud-backup.timer`: runs the Entourage Nextcloud backup weekly on Thursday at 00:30 America/Indiana/Indianapolis time.